Armenia–Turkey relations: Possible territorial claims by Armenia

 On July 5, 2013, during a forum of Armenian lawyers in Yerevan on the 100th Anniversary of the Armenian genocide organized by the Ministry of Diaspora, Armenia's Prosecutor General Aghvan Hovsepyan made a "sensational statement".
 Hovsepyan stated:

 According to ArmeniaNow news agency "this was seen as the first territorial claim of Armenia to Turkey made on an official level.
 The prosecutor general is the carrier of the highest legal authority in the country, and his statement is equivalent to an official statement."

 In response, the Turkish Ministry of Foreign Affairs released a statement on July 12, 2013:

 During his visit to Baku on July 17, 2013, Turkish Foreign Affairs Minister Ahmed Davutoglu described Armenian land claims as "product of delirium."

 Since 2015

 The signing, on 23 December 2015, by Russian defence minister Sergey Shoygu and his Armenian counterpart Seyran Ohanyan of an agreement to form a Joint Air Defense System in the Caucasus that followed the Armenian minister's statement that the ceasefire with Azerbaijan over the breakaway region of Nagorno-Karabakh virtually no longer existed, provoked concern on the part of Turkey's government.

+On 1 March 2018, Armenian President Serzh Sargsyan canceled the Armenia-Turkey normalization protocols.

 The Armenian Ministry of Foreign Affairs published a statement which condemned the 2019 Turkish offensive into north-eastern Syria, "which would lead to deterioration of regional security, losses among civilians, mass displacement and eventually to a new humanitarian crisis."